open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 and the export-friendly span data representation to the configured `SpanExporter` as soon as they are finished.

+Typically, the simple processor will be most suitable for use in testing and/or in scenarios where creating multiple threads is not desirable, since batching span processors will typically be threaded in order to pass spans on to exporters in the background.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.